zzzprojects/docs/dapper-plus.net/pages/documentations/audit/audit-entry.md

 It represents metadata about a specific row:
 - Which tale affected...
-- What action has been performance
+- What action has been performed
 - When the action has been performed

 ```csharp